Crowfunder/flaszk/README.md

   - **Start Pairing** button
 - The next step is to generate a PIN on the device with the indexed files, and enter that PIN on the device you wish to synchronize.
 - To securely pair devices, a secret is exchanged — later used during synchronization.
-  To achieve this securely, we’ve implemented the [Three-pass protocol](https://en.wikipedia.org/wiki/Three-pass_protocol).
+  To achieve this securely, we’ve implemented the [Three-pass protocol](https://en.wikipedia.org/wiki/Three-pass_protocol) using sockets.

 ---